 Foreign Language Exam

-Students required to demonstrate a reading knowledge of a foreign language may do so by one of two procedures: Standardized tests (Graduate Student Foreign Languages Tests - GSFLT) prepared by the Educational Testing Service are available in French, German, Russian, and Spanish and are given by the Counseling Center upon student request.
-The Languages Department will administer a Reading Test in French, German, Russian, or Spanish.
-This test is offered three times a year: on Reading and Review day at the end of the fall and spring semesters, and on registration day for the fall semester.
-Students must sign up for the examination with the department secretary, no later than one week before the examination date.
-Students may take the examination a maximum of three times at the Languages Department.
+Students required to demonstrate a reading knowledge of a foreign language may do so by one of two procedures: Standardized tests (Graduate Student Foreign Languages Tests - GSFLT) prepared by the Educational Testing Service are available in Chinese, Classical Greek, French, German, Latin, Norwegian, and Spanish and are administered by the Languages Department upon student request.
+This test is offered twice a year: on Reading and Review day at the end of the fall and spring semesters.
+Students must register for the exam following the Languages Department process.
+Students may take the examination a maximum of three times.
 Students needing to demonstrate a reading knowledge in a language other than those mentioned above should, together with their Advisory Committee, petition the Dean of the School of Graduate Studies for approval of the use of the language and the proposed examination mechanism.